25 Useful Things to Know Before You Visit Tromso (2024-2025)

 The Best Time to Visit Tromso Might Surprise You

 Many travel to Tromso to see the northern lights.
-The best season to view the northern lights is generally autumn or spring.
+The best season to view the northern lights is generally autumn or spring (typically the better of the two).

-It is cheaper since it is technically ‘off-season’, the weather is more tolerable, and the aurora is often more active then.
+It is cheaper since it is technically ‘off-season’, the weather is more tolerable (in spring, the skies are the clearest of the aurora season), and the northern lights are often more active then.

-You can actually see the northern lights in Tromso from around August until late April… so definitely consider this when you’re booking your trip there.
+You can see the northern lights in Tromso from around August until late April, so consider this when you’re booking your trip there.

 Anyway, just consider all factors when you book a trip to Tromso as there might be a more optimal time to visit as opposed to the high season in December and January.

-Click here to take a glance at our Tromso winter itinerary.
+Click here to take a glance at my Tromso winter itinerary.

 Tromso Might Be Colder Than You Think